edgafner/dorkag/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: AZD Plugin Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the AZD Plugin
 title: "[BUG]:"
 labels: bug
 assignees: Jonatha1983
 ---

 **Describe the bug**